 August 21, 2012...The park is battered from last year's wind storm.
 It doesn't look like a tree was untouched, fallen trees lay everywhere.
 But, the St. Croix doesn't care as it heads toward the Mississippi.
 I love this river, clear challenging and filled with beauty, along with cool camping sites.

 My next voyage on the St. Croix River was a solo odyssey of paddling downstream and up-stream to camping sites along the river.
 Being alone and without a shuttle, I based my van at St. Croix State Park Main Landing and paddled to camping sites.
-They were for most part quiet waters in remote and beautiful, heavily wooded country on both side of the river.
+They were, for the most part, quiet waters in remote and beautiful, heavily wooded country on both sides of the river.
 I floated along in Thoreau-like-fashion reflecting on the solitude of the journey.
 I found Eagle Bend campsite about 6 miles downstream just before some fast water to set up my camp.
 To go any further, I would have to battle back through challenging rapids on the way back.
 I eat, swim and sleep with the sound of rushing water breaking the silence.
-Over the next couple of days, I paddle and camp along the St. Croix enjoying solitude of my adventure.
+Over the next couple of days, I paddle and camp along the St. Croix enjoying the solitude of my adventure.

 August 24, 2012...A beautiful morning for paddling the St. Croix.
 A smoky layer of mist covers the river before the sun breaks over it.
 It's almost a shame I have to leave.
 It is so peaceful, so relaxing.